-Due the service-orientation and the distributed nature of digital libraries (i.e., information is made available by means of services), Grid infrastructures are very well suited as basis for digital library applications.
-The composition of services and DSM operations can be realized by means of processes.
-The Grid then supports the efficient routing of service requests among different service providers.
-A very challenging aspect in process-based service composition on top of a Grid environment is that processes itself can be seen as services and therefore can be used within other processes again.
-This, in a way, adds recursive nature to processes and implements the well known composite pattern [2] for processes on the Grid.
-Moreover, also the runtime support for process execution can be considered as a special, inherently distributed Grid service.
+A very challenging aspect in process-based service composition on top of a grid environment is that processes itself can be seen as services and therefore can be used within other processes again.
+This, in a way, adds recursive nature to processes and implements the well known composite pattern [5] for processes on the grid.
+Moreover, also the runtime support for process execution can be considered as a special, inherently distributed grid service.

-In this paper, we introduce an integrated hyperdatabase and grid infrastructure that supports the processing of continuous data streams and that is able to distribute the processing of computationally expensive services within a Grid.
+In this paper, we introduce an integrated hyperdatabase and grid infrastructure that supports the processing of continuous data streams and that is able to distribute the processing of computationally expensive services within a grid.
 By this, the requirements of efficiently processing continuous data that can be found in digital medical library applications can be seamlessly supported.

 The paper is structured as follows.
-Section 2 describes a sample telemonitoring application in a digital healthcare library to motivate the need for a joint hyperdatabase and grid environment.
-In Section 3, we present a process-based approach to data stream management.
-The dynamic process parallelization by using Grid concepts is introduced in Section 4.
-Section 5 discusses related work and Section 6 concludes.
+Section 2 introduces a sample telemonitoring application to show the need for a joint hyperdatabase and grid environment.
+Section 3 gives a brief overview on the hyperdatabase and grid infrastructure.
+In Section 4, we present a process-based approach to data stream management.
+The dynamic process parallelization by using grid concepts is introduced in Section 5.
+Section 6 discusses related work and Section 7 concludes.